samanthawavell/Stats-418-Final-Project/README.md

 # Stats 418 Final Project

-This repository contains the source code and assets for a machine learning-powered Shiny app built for the Stats 418 final project.
+This repository contains the source code and assets for an API-powered Shiny app built for the Stats 418 final project.

-The project predicts the species of crow from which a bird recording originates, based on location (country) and season (fall, winter, spring, summer) of the recording.
+The app predicts the species of crow from which a bird recording originates, based on location (country) and season (fall, winter, spring, summer) of the recording.
 A random forest classifier was trained on metadata from the [xeno-canto](https://xeno-canto.org) bird sound database.
 The app displays species predictions along with audio recordings, model performance metrics, and an interactive data table.
 Note that the app may take up to a minute to fully load.

 Access the live Shiny app here:
 [https://96upvf-samantha-wavell.shinyapps.io/Stats-418-Final-Project-App/](https://96upvf-samantha-wavell.shinyapps.io/Stats-418-Final-Project-App/)